trambarhq/relaks-django-data-source/README.md

 ### change

 A `change` event is emitted whenever rerunning queries might yield new result sets.
+It's also emitted after the data source has gained or lost autorization.

 **Properties:**